 Meta Gem: Burning meta gem, whichever you can afford.

 Note on Expertise: Expertise counts toward the Hit Cap, so if you can’t reforge to Hit, you can still reforge to Expertise.

 Afflic Warlock Glyphs

 A number of glyphs have situationally specific uses, but here’s a good no-downsides selection:

-Major: Glyph of Soulstone, Glyph of Soul Swap, Glyph of Siphon Life
+Major: Glyph of Soulstone, Glyph of Unstable Affliction, Glyph of Siphon Life

 Minor: Your choice.
 No real effects in DPS terms.

 Affliction Warlock enchants and item enhancements